-Austin Bergstrom International Airport (ABIA) is an international airport with two terminals.
-While on the smaller side of international airports, Austin’s travel hub is one of the biggest airports in terms of attractions and amenities offered.
+Austin-Bergstrom International Airport (ABIA) is an international airport that serves as the primary airport for the Austin metropolitan area and the surrounding regions.
+While on the smaller side of international airports, ABIA stands out as one of the biggest airports in terms of attractions and amenities it provides to travelers.

-If you find yourself stuck in the Austin airport, due to a layover, delayed flight, or you just showed up a little too early, there are plenty of things to keep you occupied while waiting for your flight.
+If you find yourself stuck in the Austin airport due to a layover, delayed flight, or you just showed up a little too early, there are plenty of things to keep you occupied while waiting for your flight.
+Whether you call Austin home, are a visitor to the city, or merely passing through, there is always something new to explore at ABIA.

-We know many people new to Austin get their first and last impressions of Austin at ABIA.
-That’s why we’ve curated this article to highlight the biggest and best activities at ABIA representative of the history and culture of Austin, TX.
+We know many people traveling to Austin get their first and last impressions of Austin at the airport.
+That’s why we’ve curated this article to highlight where to eat, what do and where to shop while waiting on a flight.

 In this article, we explore: